dchen3121/Etch-A-Sketch/README.md

-An Etch-A-Sketch Web App made with JavaScript's DOM manipulation methods.
+An Etch-A-Sketch minigame made with vanilla JS.